 The Great Cthulhu

 Sandy got his start in the game industry at Chaosium in 1980, working on tabletop roleplaying games.
 His best-known work from that time is the cult game Call of Cthulhu, which has been translated into many languages and is still played worldwide.
 He also worked on many other published projects such as Runequest, Stormbringer, Elfquest, and even the Ghostbusters RPG.
 He was instrumental in the creation of dozens of scenario packs and expansions for these projects.
-In addition, Sandy acted as developer on the original Arkham Horror board game.
-He is still on Chaosium’s Board of Directors.
+In addition, Sandy acted as developer on the original Arkham Horror board game, and was formerly on Chaosium’s Board of Directors.

 Arthur is the project director and resident heavy metal listener.
 Also, if you find a small ring on the glacier of Mount Timpanogos, that’s his lost wedding ring.
 Perhaps the Wendigo in the snow have taken it by now.
 If not, his wife would like for him to have it back.
 Also, he’s the elder, handsomer brother of Lincoln.